Oud Attar: A Practical Guide to Wearing It Well

 Oud is the most expensive raw material in modern perfumery — and the most misunderstood.
 A practical guide to oud attar, layering it, and using it in DIY blends.

-Oud is the most expensive raw material in mainstream perfumery — pound for pound, real agarwood oil out-prices silver, gold and most saffron.
-And almost everything sold as ‘oud’ in Indian malls is not the real thing.
-Let’s separate the two.
+Oud is the single most expensive raw material in mainstream perfumery.
+Pound for pound, real agarwood oil out-prices silver, gold and most saffron.
+And almost everything sold as 'oud' in Indian malls is not the real thing.
+Let us untangle the two.

-Oud (or oudh, agarwood, *agar*) is the resin a wild aquilaria tree produces when it’s wounded and infected by a specific mould.
+Oud (or oudh, agarwood, agar) is the resin a wild aquilaria tree produces when it is wounded and infected by a specific mould.
 The tree fights back with a dark, fragrant resin to seal the wound.
 Distillers cut the resinous heartwood, soak it for weeks, and steam-distill it.
-Yield is brutal — a few hundred kilos of wood for a few hundred grams of oil.
-That’s why pure Hindi oud attar can cost ₹3,000–₹15,000 for 3ml.
+Yield is brutal: a few hundred kilos of wood for a few hundred grams of oil.
+That is why a 3ml vial of pure Hindi oud attar from Assam can run anywhere from ₹3,000 to ₹15,000 depending on the cut.

-Real oud smells weird the first time.
-Barnyard.
-Smoky.
-A little funky.
-Almost medicinal.
-That’s the resin doing its job.
-After 15 minutes on skin it softens into something warm, woody, faintly sweet — and stays for 12+ hours.
-Most ‘oud’ EDPs in malls use synthetic accords (the famous *Oud Ispahan*-style molecules) that smell cleaner but flatter.
+Real oud smells strange the first time you encounter it.
+Barnyard, a little smoky, slightly funky, almost medicinal.
+That is the resin doing its job.
+After 15 minutes on warm skin it softens into something warm, woody, faintly sweet, and stays for 12+ hours.
+Most 'oud' EDPs sold in malls are using synthetic accords — the famous Oud Ispahan-style molecules — that smell cleaner but also flatter, with none of the slow morph.

 How to wear it without overdoing it: one drop.
 Not a spray.
-Not a swipe.
+Not a swipe of the bottle.
 Pulse points only.
 Behind one ear, not both.
-Oud projects further than you think because your nose adapts to it within minutes — the people around you don’t.
+Oud projects further than you think because your nose adapts to it within minutes; the people around you do not.
 The classic Indian over-application of oud at weddings is genuinely how scent migraines start.

-Layering tricks that actually work: oud + rose (the Mughals figured this out 500 years ago), oud + saffron, oud + sandalwood (almost foolproof), oud + a citrus top to lift the opening.
-Skip oud + sweet vanilla unless you specifically want dessert-energy.
-Skip oud + heavy musk — too much weight in the base.
+Layering tricks that work: oud with rose (the Mughals figured this out 500 years ago), oud with saffron, oud with sandalwood (almost foolproof), oud with a citrus top to lift the opening.
+Skip oud with sweet vanilla unless you specifically want dessert energy.
+Skip oud with heavy musk — too much weight in the base, the whole thing collapses.

-If you’re curious but not ready to spend on pure agarwood, start with an oud-style base inside a DIY perfume kit.
-You learn how oud behaves with rose, with citrus, with sandalwood — before you ever commit to a ₹10,000 attar bottle.
+If you are curious about oud but not ready to spend on pure agarwood, start with an oud-style base inside a DIY perfume kit.
+You learn how oud behaves around rose, around citrus, around sandalwood, before you ever commit to a ₹10,000 attar bottle.

-The Creator Kit gives you the expanded oil palette for exactly this kind of layered, room-by-room exploration — oud-leaning blends for evening, lighter florals for day, the whole spectrum in one toolkit.
+The Creator Kit gives you the expanded oil palette for exactly this kind of layered exploration — oud-leaning blends for evening, lighter florals for the day, the whole spectrum in one toolkit.

-Oud isn’t a flex.
-It’s a conversation.
+Oud is not really a flex.
+It is a conversation.
 And like every good conversation in India, it works better when you talk a little less and let the room listen.

 "Oud is not a smell you wear.
 It is a smell that decides whether to wear *you*."